Lower Electric Bills

 Electric range (if applicable) - Again if it's old, it may not be as efficient as it could be.
 Also if you bake/cook a lot, it may raise your bill.
 Gas is more efficient for cooking that electric (IMHO).
 I think electric ranges/ovens waste a lot of energy in pre-heating.

-Lights - Consider replacing non-essential lighting with fluorescent units.
+Lights - Consider replacing non-essential lighting with fluorescent units or LEDs.
 We have yard light that gives us as much light as two 60 watt bulbs and uses only about 35 watts.

 Dryer - Make sure it is clean and free of lint.
 Consider the use of an off-peak meter.
 The power is cheaper, but you have to use during times when overall electrical demand is lower (late evening etc.).
 Check with your local power company for more information.